 Working in batches, pass the potatoes through a ricer into a large bowl.
 Add the butter, then gradually pour in the cream, stirring constantly until the potatoes are smooth and creamy.
 Stir in the chives and adjust the seasonings with salt and pepper.
 Serve immediately.
 Serves 8 to 10.

-Next Up: Traditional Cranberry Sauce
+Next Up: Cranberry Sauce or Cranberry Relish

 - 1 orange